oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.23.3 Reason Code

 The Reason Code for the DISCONNECT packet is optional.
-If provided, Byte 3 in the DISCONNECT control packet holds the Reason Code of the disconnection.
 If not provided, 0x00 (Normal disconnection) is assumed.

 The DISCONNECT Reason Codes are shown in Table 9: Reason Code Values.
 [The Client or Server sending the DISCONNECT packet MUST use one of the
 DISCONNECT Reason Code values]{.mark} \[MQTT-SN-3.1.23.3-1\].